devhelpr/prompttoform/README.md

 ## 💖 **Support the Project**

-PromptToForm.ai is built with ❤️ and maintained by a small team.
-Your support helps us:
+PromptToForm.ai is built with ❤️ and maintained by a one man team.
+Your support helps me:

 - **Maintain Infrastructure**: Keep the web app running smoothly
 - **Add New Features**: Implement community-requested functionality